Our Weekly Vaccine Research Updates can now be found on our Blog page.

 COVAX aims to provide between two billion doses by the end of 2021 to protect high-risk populations around the world.
 In the longer term, the goal is to provide funded countries with enough doses to cover 20% of their population, while self-financing countries can purchase different levels of population coverage.

 Despite this public commitment to equity, individual countries are incentivized to purchase as many vaccine doses (and from as wide a pool of candidates) as possible in order to increase their chances of covering their population.
-Before any vaccine candidates are even approved for market, confirmed purchases cover 6.8 billion doses, with another 2.8 billion doses currently under negotiation or reserved as optional expansions of existing deals.
+So far, confirmed purchases cover 8.2 billion doses, with another 6.5 billion doses currently under negotiation or reserved as optional expansions of existing deals.

 High-income countries are hedging their bets while low-income countries are left out